Lithium-ion battery: Electrochemistry

 The cell's energy is equal to the voltage times the charge.
 Each gram of lithium represents Faraday's constant/6.941, or 13,901 coulombs.
 At 3 V, this gives 41.7 kJ per gram of lithium, or 11.6 kWh per kilogram of lithium.
-This is a bit more than the heat of combustion of gasoline but does not consider the other materials that go into a lithium battery and that make lithium batteries many times heavier per unit of energy.
+This is slightly more than the heat of combustion of gasoline; however, lithium-ion batteries as a whole are still significantly heavier per unit of energy due to the additional materials used in production.

-The cell voltages given in the Electrochemistry section are larger than the potential at which aqueous solutions will electrolyze.
+Note that the cell voltages involved in these reactions are larger than the potential at which an aqueous solutions would electrolyze.